mist64/cbmbus_doc/3 Commodore DOS.md

 In both cases, commands that don't contain binary arguments can also be terminated by the `CR` character.

+### APIs

+XXX
+* describe three APIs:
+	* level 1: file level API - for built-in data structures
+	* level 2: block level API - for custom optimized data structures
+		* There is a set of lower-level APIs that allows reading and writing individual blocks (of 256 bytes) and marking them as allocated or free in the disk's metadata.
+For certain use cases, this does not require an understanding of any of the disk's internal data structures.
+	* level 3: code execution - meant to extend the functionality
+	* burst
+	* time

 ## File-Level API